Core

 Should I go bigger or smaller with an exercise ball?

 Go bigger if you are using the ball for sitting, especially at a desk.
 Go smaller if you need more control during exercise.
-Between sizes, your purpose matters: sitting needs height, while exercise often needs stability and control.
+Your goal matters because sitting needs height, while exercise needs control.

 Can an exercise ball help posture?

-An exercise ball may help posture by encouraging upright sitting and gentle core activity.
-However, it should not replace regular movement breaks, workstation setup or strength work.
-For desk comfort, also consider a full ergonomic workstation assessment.
+An exercise ball may help posture awareness by encouraging upright sitting and small movements.
+However, it should not replace regular breaks, workstation setup or strength work.

 Can I use an exercise ball for back pain?

 Some people use an exercise ball for gentle movement, core control and supported back exercises.
-However, back pain has many causes.
-If pain worsens, spreads into your leg, or affects daily function, seek guidance before progressing exercises.
+Back pain has many causes, so stop and seek advice if pain worsens, spreads into your leg, or limits daily tasks.

 How firm should an exercise ball be?

 The ball should feel firm but still give slightly when you sit on it.
 If it collapses heavily under your weight, it may be under-inflated or too small.
-Always follow the manufacturer’s inflation and safety instructions.
+Always follow the maker’s inflation and safety guide.

 When should I avoid using an exercise ball?

 Avoid using an exercise ball if you feel unsafe, dizzy, unstable or unable to control your balance.
-You should also seek advice before using one after surgery, a recent injury, a fall, or significant back or pelvic pain.
+Seek advice first after surgery, a recent injury, a fall, or significant back or pelvic pain.

 Is an exercise ball better than a chair?

 An exercise ball is not automatically better than a chair.
-It can be useful for short posture or movement breaks, but long sitting still needs variation.
-For desk use, alternate between a supportive chair, standing, walking breaks and targeted exercise.
+It may help as a short movement option, but long desk work still needs a supportive chair, regular breaks, standing, walking and exercise.

 Follow PhysioWorks